Goal: Create a new data point in AskNicely

 Build Your Own Data Points With Custom Groups

 AskNicely allows you to combine existing People data information that you have brought into AskNicely into a new data point.

-Sometimes you need a data point that’s isn’t in your CRM.
-For example, you may want to combine “Canada,” “United States,” and “Mexico” into a group called “North America,” but may not have region as an existing data point in your CRM.
-Or perhaps you want to group your Customer Success Managers by the supervisor they report to.
+For example, you may want to combine “Canada,” “United States,” and “Mexico” into a group called “North America.”
+Or, you could use Custom Groups to group your Customer Success Managers by the supervisor they report to.

 To fill in the gaps, you can create a Custom Group in AskNicely.
 Using a custom group creates a new data point that will be added to any applicable contacts on your people page and again on any future responses from that contact.

 Here's how to get to Custom Groups:

 - Click the Cog Wheel to open you Settings.

 - Click Data Management

 Custom Groups let you select data points to group together.
 You can use these to sort data in leaderboards, or filter, or even to pull in as custom data points.
 Let’s take a look at what this looks like.